 Asalaamualaykum everyone.
 I’ve just published my first article for Yaqeen Institute for Islamic Research titled “The Structure of Scientific Productivity in Islamic Civilization: Orientalists’ Fables”.
 Below is a short abstract.
 You may download the pdf here.

-The popular analysis (promulgated by Orientalists) on the rise and decline of scientific productivity in Islamic civilization dichotomises the events of Islamic history as a conflict between religion and reason.
-This analysis has since come to be coined the ‘Classical Narrative’ by its critics, and suggests that the scientific successes of Muslims throughout history were based solely on foreign influences, whereas Islamic values and ideas were responsible for their decline.
-However, recent studies have shown this narrative to be invalid due to its inconsistent rendering of the historical data, and more valid alternatives have been offered which point to an overt instrumentalization as the principal motivating factor behind scientific productivity in the Muslim world.
+The popular analysis (promulgated by Orientalists) on the rise and decline of scientific productivity in Islamic civilization dichotomizes the events of Islamic history as a conflict between religion and reason.
+This analysis has since come to be coined the ‘Classical Narrative,’ and suggests that the scientific successes of Muslims throughout history were based solely on foreign influences, whereas Islamic values and ideas were responsible for their decline.
+However, recent studies have shown this narrative to be invalid due to its inconsistent rendering of the historical data.
+On the contrary, a more coherent understanding of the data shows that scientific productivity among Muslims was both actively and passively bolstered by Islamic values through the rejection of Aristotelian natural philosophy.
 Despite these developments, the reasons behind the decline have yet to be fully ascertained.
 As such, this paper offers a summary and critique of the Classical Narrative, as well as revisionary constructs towards understanding the influences behind the rise and decline of scientific productivity in Islamic civilization.

 Asalaamualaykum everyone.
 Recently I’ve started a new web series tackling Islamophobic rhetoric and arguments critical of Islam.
 The series is called ‘iJihad’ or “Intellectual Jihad” and has thus far been a big hit.
 Enjoy!